opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 ### Special considerations

-Renaming operations occur in the order that the key pair entries are listed in within the `pipelines.yaml` file.
-This means that chaining (where key pairs are renamed in sequence) is implicit with the `RenameKey` processor.
+Renaming operations occur in the order in which the key value pair entries are listed in the `pipelines.yaml` file.
+This means that chaining (where key value pairs are renamed in sequence) is implicit with the `RenameKey` processor.
 See the following `piplines.yaml` file example:

 ```yaml
 pipeline: